BigShuiTai/FY3-Reader/README.md

 # FY3-Reader
 A package includes FY-3 (FengYun-3) MWRI L1 (FY-3D/F/G) &amp; PMR L2 (FY-3G) reader.

+**UPDATE**: FY-3H MWRI will be added into this library, so stay tuned.

 ## Installation
 **NOTE: Following commands have only been tested on Linux System (Debian, Fedora, Ubuntu, CentOS, etc.)**